Saurabh-x/Polynomial_methods/README.md

 2) Taylor_sum.py which has two functions:
     a) Taylor_terms computes a given term in the Taylor series expansion of the polynomial P(x) at x+delta_x.
     b) Taylor_sum computes the value of Taylor polynomial at a given x and delta_x.

+3) examples.py is a sample script containing various usage of the above functions.